charlestudor/charlestudor.github.io/_posts/2021-03-23-Session-Three.md

 Rather than walking the entire way, they decide to force a poor farmer to take them along, imposing themselves on his poor donkey and cart full of marrows.

 The group reach Daggerford, and cleverly decide to hide their most conspicious members - Betty and Dally.
 Past the guard and into the town they go...
+The party receive 500XP for reaching Daggerford.

 <a href="#" class="image"><img src="{{site.baseurl}}/assets/images/leavingmistyforest2.png"  /></a>